kirixvelu/project-108/src/blog/article-130.md

 We are yet to ask,
 who our enemy is.

+All mighty Canadians in 1917,
+served the nation at the vimy ridge.
+Fought the coldest battle to victory, marched against the Nazi machine guns.

+That tested even the toughest, few days with many thousands.
+Sacrificed all for our world pride, how shall we forget them?

+Those who came home to peace,
+only to face the great depression.
+Without any means to live in 1930, fought again to rescue humanity.

+We are yet to ask,
+who our enemy is.

-From the river to the sea,
+Cry from the river to the sea,
-Palestine will be free.
+So the Palestine will be free.
-From north to the south,
+Cry from the north to the south,
-Eelam people will be free.
+So Eelam people will be free.

 We are yet to ask,
 who our enemy is.